Vuxoni/Core-Configuration-Docs/_opencore/02-GatheringFiles/01-EFI/04-Tools.md

 <h2 align="center">These add functionality to OpenCore.</h2>
 <br>

 For our purposes of building a minimal and initial EFI, you can delete all included Tools.
-You may only ever need to add ``OpenShell.efi`` if a Helper, requests you to provide additional information.
+You may only ever need to add ``OpenShell.efi`` if a Helper, requests you to provide additional information about the system, that can be retrieved from OpenShell.

-The rest of this page documents all known Tools and their purpose for safe keeping.
+**The rest of this page documents all known Tools and their purpose for safe keeping.**

 <h2 align="center">
   <br>